From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: Non-Hermitian linear response theory

 which we refer to, in analogy to their Hermitian counterparts, as the reactive and dissipative parts of the non-Hermitian susceptibility, respectively.
-As shown in \cref{app:nhlrt}, the reactive part~\labelcref{eq:susceptibilityreactive} gives access to the correlation spectrum via the identity $S_{BA}(\tau, \omega) = - \hbar \chi_{BA}^{\mathrm{\prime \, (NH)}}(\tau, \omega)$.
-This allows us to rewrite the \ac{fdr}~\labelcref{eq:FDR} in thermal equilibrium as
+As shown in \cref{app:nhlrt}, the reactive part, \cref{eq:susceptibilityreactive}, gives access to the correlation spectrum via the identity $S_{BA}(\tau, \omega) = - \hbar \chi_{BA}^{\mathrm{\prime \, (NH)}}(\tau, \omega)$.
+This allows us to rewrite the \ac{fdr}~\eqref{eq:FDR} in thermal equilibrium as

 which is expressed entirely in terms of the susceptibilities $\chi_{BA}^{\mathrm{\prime \, (NH)}}$ and $\chi_{BA}^{\prime \prime}$, accessible using non-Hermitian and standard (Hermitian) linear response, respectively.
-As such, linear response theory provides a framework for independently probing both sides of the \ac{fdr}~\labelcref{eq:fdrsusceptibility} out of equilibrium.
+As such, linear response theory provides an elegant and general framework for independently probing both sides of the \ac{fdr}~\eqref{eq:fdrsusceptibility} out of equilibrium, which works for arbitrary observables in any quantum many-body system.
+Compared to projective protocols for measuring unequal-time anti-commutators~\cite{Knap2013,Uhrich2017,Kastner2018,Uhrich2019,Schuckert2020}, which are restricted to observables with two eigenvalues (see also discussion in \cref{sec:discussion:projectiveprotocols}), one of the main assets of linear response theory is its broad applicability.

-It is worthwhile emphasizing that the outlined derivation of the response to a non-Hermitian perturbation is by no means restricted to the linear regime only, but, as well-known in standard response theory~\cite{Kubo1957}, can be extended to non-linear responses.
-In fact, by calculating the linear approximations in \cref{eq:linearresponsenonhermitianunnormalized,eq:normdecrease} to the desired non-linear order, one can in principle access an infinite hierarchy of unequal-time correlations, order by order.
+It is worthwhile emphasizing that the outlined derivation of the response to a non-Hermitian perturbation is by no means restricted to the linear regime only, but, as well known in standard response theory~\cite{Kubo1957}, can be extended to non-linear responses.
+In fact, by calculating the expansions in \cref{eq:linearresponsenonhermitianunnormalized,eq:normdecrease} to the desired non-linear order, one can in principle access an infinite hierarchy of unequal-time correlations, order by order.
+By perturbing the system at multiple sites simultaneously, non-linear responses could therefore also enable access to (global) many-body operators which are expected not to thermalize and consequently violate the \ac{fdr}.